 - Flexibility in ability to allocate profits and losses to members in varying amounts

 - More paperwork and fees than a sole proprietorship

 - Separate records - must keep business records and personal records separate

 - Unemployment compensation - the member(s) may have to pay

 When you are making a decision as to whether you want to set up the business as a sole proprietorship or incorporate with an LLC, think about how you want your business to operate.
 Where a sole proprietorship provides freedom and autonomy, an LLC gives you significant protection and benefits worth considering.
 Keep in mind your business goals.

-Don’t hesitate to ask for advice from seasoned professionals.
-The Doyle Law Offices are here to help you in making this very important decision for your business.
-Call us at 919-228-4487 or fill out the contact form below to schedule a consultation!
+Don’t hesitate to ask for advice from a Wake Forest business attorney.
+The Doyle Law Offices P.A. are here to help you in making this very important decision for your business.
+Call us at (984) 235-1067 or fill out the contact form below to schedule a consultation!